Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-01-create-lb-service/guide.en-gb.md

 >>
 >> You can update the name according to your choice and click on `Create a Load Balancer`{.action}.
 >>
 >> You will be redirected to the Load Balancer listing page.
 Among the attributes that are displayed, the `Operating status` and `Provisioning status` provide information on the state of your load balancer.
-Find more information on the [Load Balancer concepts page](/pages/public_cloud/public_cloud_network_services/concepts-03-loadbalancer#operating-provisioning-status).
+Find more information on the "[Load Balancer concepts](/pages/public_cloud/public_cloud_network_services/concepts-03-loadbalancer#operating-provisioning-status)" page.
 >>
 > Via the Openstack CLI
 >> Another way to create a Load Balancer is through the Openstack Command Line Interface.
 Before you begin, consult the following guides: